flywheel-apps/freesurfer-recon-all/README.md

 Generates an automated segmentation of the hippocampal subfields based on a statistical atlas built primarily upon ultra-high resolution (~0.1 mm isotropic) ex vivo MRI data.
 Choosing this option will write <subject_id>_HippocampalSubfields.csv to the final results.
 See: https://surfer.nmr.mgh.harvard.edu/fswiki/HippocampalSubfields for more info.
 (Default=true)

-### gear-keep-output (optional)
+### gear-all-output (optional)
-Don't delete output.
-Output is always zipped into a single file for easy download.
-Choose this option to prevent output deletion after zipping.
-A single zip file is usually more appropriate.
+All output is always zipped into a single file for easy download.
+Choose this option so every file in the Freesurfer subject directory will be available as output on the platform.
+That will be a lot of clutter.
+You probably don't want to select this option.

 ### gear-log-level (optional)
 Gear Log verbosity level (ERROR|WARNING|INFO|DEBUG)